Nat Ma Taung, Myanmar: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-If you go to Nat Ma Taung in December, you will notice that it very dry with almost no rain.
-Average temperatures (including nighttime) are in the 70s F (mid 20s C).
+If you are traveling to Nat Ma Taung in November, you will notice that it is hot.
+Expect it to rain once in a while.
+Average temperatures (including nighttime) are in the high 70s F (mid 20s C).

 What to wear/what to pack: